 Here’s an example of what you might find in this section:

-In this example, your college requires 6 history credits.
-They don’t care which period you study.
+In this example, your college requires 6 history credits, but they don’t particularly care which particular history course you study.
 You can study Western Civilization, American History, or History of the Vietnam War.
 As long as you complete 6 history credits, you’ve fulfilled the requirement.

 2. Free Electives

-This may be the most fun section of your bachelor’s degree.
+This may be the most fun section of your degree (and may be the reason so many people get the idea that a bachelor’s degree is a highly customizable type of education).
 In this section, your college will allow you to complete up to 30 credits of any course you want.

 3. Area of Study

 You’ll notice this example includes a 6-credit requirement for “psychology electives.”
-This means you may choose two psychology courses from a pre-approved selection.
+These electives work very similarly to your free electives.
+In this case, you may choose two courses (6 credits) from a pre-approved selection of psychology-related courses.
+This gives you a small way to tailor your degree to your particular interest or goals within the field of psychology.
 (You’ll also likely have fewer free electives as a result.)

 Why should I care how my bachelor’s degree is structured?

-If you’re considering switching colleges for any reason, it’s important to understand your future college’s degree structure first.
-This will help you avoid wasting time and money on college credit that overlaps, or doesn’t transfer at all.
+But even if you’re not trying to hack the college system or save money on your degree, if you’re simply considering switching colleges (for any reason), understanding how degrees are structured will help you avoid wasting time and money on college credit that overlaps or doesn’t transfer at all.

 A former student counselor and Unbound student, Abigail is passionate about empowering others to achieve their goals.
 When she’s not dreaming with her friends, you can find her reading or singing Broadway songs.
 Loudly.Read more by Abigail